Foster Care Survey

 Eliot Community Human Services

-MSPCC combined with Eliot Community Human Services in 2016 to further strengthen the agency’s services and better address the needs of children and families.
+MSPCC combines with Eliot Community Human Services in 2016 to further strengthen the agency’s services and better address the needs of children and families.

 Prevention of Sexual Abuse